arinaldi118/documentacion/standards.md

     .then(response => ...)
 ```

-When we use this approach, we code all the promises of the function with async/await so that the code is uniform.
+When using this approach, we await all of the promises so the code is uniform.

 ```javascript
   if (order.state === CANCELLED) {